astronomer/astro-blog/README.md

 ### Netlify CMS

-You can also use Netlify's content management system to create blog posts too.
-The CMS tool for our blog is located at [https://astro-blog.netlify.app](https://astro-blog.netlify.app/).
+You can also use Netlify's content management system to create blog posts.
+The CMS tool for our blog is located at [https://astro-blog.netlify.app/admin](https://astro-blog.netlify.app/admin).
 When creating a post you will be prompted to provide the `frontmatter` information described above.
 The CMS tool will create a PR to this repo.

+To log into the CMS go to `/admin` and login with your github account.
+You will need to have access to the `astronomer/astro-blog` repo to login to the CMS.

 ## CI/CD Pipeline